Co-op buys Lloyds branches to challenge top four banks

-Mutually-owned Co-op said the sale would lift its share of Britain's bank branch network to 10 percent from less than four percent, equipping it to take on the country's "Big Four" lenders - HSBC, Barclays Royal Bank of Scotland and Lloyds itself.
+Mutually-owned Co-op CWSGR.UL said the sale would lift its share of Britain's bank branch network to 10 percent from less than four percent, equipping it to take on the country's "Big Four" lenders - HSBC (HSBA.L), Barclays (BARC.L) Royal Bank of Scotland (RBS.L) and Lloyds itself.

 "People have lost trust in the financial services sector.
 Now we can provide a big bank, a challenger bank, that people can really trust," Co-op Group CEO Peter Marks told reporters on a conference call.